carbon-language/carbon-lang/lldb/docs/use/symbolication.rst

    (lldb) target modules add /usr/lib/system/libsystem_kernel.dylib

-If you have debug symbols in standalone files, such as dSYM files on Mac OS X, you can specify their paths using the --symfile option for the ``target create`` (recent LLDB releases only) and ``target modules add`` commands:
+If you have debug symbols in standalone files, such as dSYM files on macOS, you can specify their paths using the --symfile option for the ``target create`` (recent LLDB releases only) and ``target modules add`` commands: